kriju0726/To-Do-List-app.-/README.md

 Step 8: Stop the Application
 When you're done, stop the Node.js application and MongoDB server by closing their respective terminals or using Ctrl+C in the terminal.

+NOTE:- It's live link is not Working, because It consist of tech like(Node.js, Express.js etc) and GitHub not able to deploy Backent Material.